CConory/Medical_SAM/datasets/MoNuSeg/Readme.md

 # Step1: Download the file
+## Notice to change the fileid and name for different set and run repeatedly
 ```
-# notice to change the fileid and name for different set
 sh download.sh
 ```